wangd12rpi/FinLoRA/README.md

   <a style="cursor: text" href="#datasets"><img src="_images/datasets.svg"></a>
 </p>

+### Dataset Formats

+Each dataset has a specific format:

+**General Financial Tasks:**

+- **Sentiment Analysis (FPB, FiQA SA, TFNS)**: In these datasets, a financial sentence must be classified with a sentiment from `{negative, neutral, positive}`.
+- **NWGI Sentiment**: In NWGI, financial text is classified into 7-level sentiment from `{strong negative, moderately negative, mildly negative, neutral, mildly positive, moderately positive, strong positive}`.
+In our testing, we simplified this to the `{negative, neutral, positive}` set of sentiments.
+- **Headline Analysis**: In the Headline dataset, financial headlines are classified with binary answers from `{Yes, No}` based on various questions like whether the headline talks about a share price going up.
+- **Named Entity Recognition**: In NER, financial text with a highlighted entity is classified into entity types from `{person, location, organization}`.

+**Financial Certificate Tasks:**

+- **CFA Level I/II/III & CPA REG**: The CFA and CPA exams datasets include multiple choice questions from mock exams. the LLM must select an answer from `{A, B, C, D}` or `{A, B, C}` based on the question and context in the case of CFA Level II and CFA Level III.
+Our question set has a particular focus on ethics and regulations questions.

+**Financial Reporting Tasks:**

+- **XBRL Term**: In XBRL Term, the LLM must provide a brief explanation for XBRL terminology from the XBRL International website.
+- **FiNER/FNXL Tagging**: In FiNER/FNX;, financial text contains numerical entities that must be tagged with appropriate US GAAP tags.
+Answers are comma-separated when multiple entities need tagging.

+**Financial Statement Analysis Tasks:**

+- **XBRL Tag Extraction**: In XBRL tag extraction, the LLM analyzes XBRL context and must respond with an XBRL tag for a specific element.
+- **XBRL Value Extraction**: In XBRL value extraction, the LLM analyzes XBRL context to find specific numerical values.
+- **XBRL Formula Construction**: In XBRL formula construction, the LLM creates financial formulas using US GAAP tags.
+- **XBRL Formula Calculation**: In XBRL formula calculation, the LLM substitutes actual numerical values from the XBRL context into financial formulas.
+- **Financial Math**: In Financial Math, the LLM applies financial formulas to solve numerical problems given a formula and specific values.
+- **FinanceBench**: In FinanceBench, the LLM answers various questions based on XBRL financial reports.

 [//]: #
 [//]: #
 [//]: # '| **Datasets**                                               | **Types**                | **#Train/#Test** | **Average'